pascalkuthe/imara-diff/README.md

 cases to avoid quadratic time complexity and closely matches the behaviour of gnu-diff and git.
 The histogram algorithm was originally ported from git but has been heavily optimized.
 The **histogram algorithm outperforms myers diff** by 10% - 100% across a **wide variety of workloads**.

+## Limitations

+Even with the optimizations in this crate, performing a large diff without any tokenization (like character diff for a string) does not perform well.
+To work around this problem a diff of the entire file with large tokens (like lines for a string) can be performed first.
+The `Sink` implementation can then perform fine-grained diff on changed regions.
+Note that this fine-grained diff should not be performed for pure insertions, pure deletions and very large changes.

+In an effort to improve performance, `imara-diff` makes heavy use of pointer compression.
+That means that it can only support files with at most `2^31 - 2` tokens.
+This should be rarely an issue in practice for textual diffs, because most (large) real-world files have an average line-length of at least 8.
+That means that this limitation only becomes a problem for files above 16GB while performing line-diffs.

 ## Benchmarks